 In 2019, the IRM formed the Grievance Redress and Accountability Mechanism (GRAM) partnership to offer leadership, a learning and knowledge platform and a meeting space to an increasing number of GRAMs that are emerging in different spheres.

 The GRAM partnership is informal and initially consisted of the Audit office of the Black Sea Trade and Development Bank (BSTDB), the Social and Environmental Compliance Unit (SECU) of the United Nations Development Programme (UNDP) and the Independent Redress Mechanism (IRM) of the Green Climate Fund (GCF).
 The GRAM partnership is open to participation from other interested grievance mechanisms, academic institutions and civil society organisations.
-Since its inception, the Office of the United Nations High Commissioner for Human Rights (OHCHR), Accountability Counsel, and Amfori have joined the partnership.
+Since its inception, the Office of the United Nations High Commissioner for Human Rights (OHCHR), Accountability Counsel, Amfori, the Access to Remedy Institute and the grievance mechanisms of Fondo Acción, the Secretariat of the Pacific Regional Environment Programme and the Development Bank of Southern Africa have joined the partnership.
 The GCF IRM will provide Secretariat services to the GRAM partnership, given that capacity development of GRAMs of direct access entities is within the mandate of the IRM.